 ICRAF is the only institution that does globally significant agroforestry research in and for all of the developing tropics.
 Knowledge produced by ICRAF enables governments, development agencies and farmers to utilize the power of trees to make farming and livelihoods more environmentally, socially and economically sustainable at scales.

-An equitable world where all people have viable livelihoods supported by healthy and productive landscapes
+Our Vision is an equitable world where all people have viable livelihoods supported by healthy and productive landscapes.

 Our Operating Principles and Values